6za/explore-golang/README.md

 - [Cloud Installer in a Container](working-shed/cobra_dev/README.md)
 - [Local Installer in a Container](working-shed/cobra_k3d/README.md)

-# explore-golang
+# Explore Golang

-Explore golang ecosystem scenarios for fun of improving the skills on it
+Explore golang ecosystem scenarios to improve some code patterns usage as it goes and tooling knowlodge.